maciej-radziejewski/get-attendance/README.md

 * automatically match the data therin to various classes in your weekly schedule,
 * lay this data out nicely in separate CSV files (viewable in any spreadsheet app), one sheet per class.

 Suppose you teach Linear algebra (two groups of students) and Topology (one group).
-Your schedule might looke like this (class start times are given):
+Your schedule might look like this (class start times are given):

     Wednesday, 9:00, Linear algebra group 1
     Wednesday, 11:00, Linear algebra group 2